FyberLabs/proxmox-firewall/README.md

 - Notes:

   - Restricts Tailscale traffic to specific services.
-  - Adjust if using Primary Home's Omada controller or dual controllers.
+  - Adjust if using Site2's Omada controller or dual controllers.

 Implementation Steps